 If you change jobs and your new job offers an HSA and you didn’t have one before, you can contribute for a full year at the end of that year.
 The catch is that you must continue to qualify for and have access to an HSA through at least December 1 of the following year or you will be subject to the “Last Month Rule” and pay taxes and penalties.

 Last tip: your HSA belongs 100% to you beginning with the 1st contribution.
-That means it is totally portable if you want to move it to another custodian with better investment options.
-If you want to use a different custodian than your employer uses, just periodically roll over your HSA balance from your employer custodian to the firm of your choice.
-Currently, our recommended HSA custodian is Fidelity for low fees and zero cash requirements.
+That means it is totally portable.
+If you want to use a different custodian with better fees and investment choices than your employer account, simply roll over your HSA balance from your employer custodian to the firm of your choice periodically.
+Currently, our recommended HSA custodians are Fidelity and Lively for low fees and zero cash maintenance requirements.